Belkin / Linksys - Linksys Product Team

 PROCESS:

-Quick Instal Guide (in-box) device setup documentation
+Designed the in-box Quick Instal Guide (QIG) device setup documentation.

 RESULTS: